 Here are the most popular top-load prices, followed by the percentage of respondents using them:

-Prices for a top loader are fairly similar to most popular prices last year, as the $2 price is once again the most popular for a top-load wash.
-The price of $2.50 moved up one spot, from No. 3 to No. 2.
-The price of $2.75, which was not among the most popular prices reported last year, is now No. 3.
+2018 prices for a top loader mirror the most popular prices of last year, as the $2 price is once again the most popular for a top-load wash.
+The $2.50 and $2.75 prices also finished two-three in 2017.

 The most popular prices for some of the small front loaders are: